writeonly/Omnibus/api/mono/api-gateway/README.md

 ## Responsibility

 `api-gateway` is the backend boundary used by the BFF and clients during local development.
-It handles routing, security filters and gRPC bridge configuration for core services.
+It handles routing, security filters and gRPC bridge configuration for m services.

 ## Local Port